popolo-project/popolo-spec/specs/motion.md

 * The term `organization` is used instead of `publisher`, to be consistent with the name of the [Organization](/specs/organization.html) class.
 * The value of the `classification` property is a string, instead of a `skos:Concept`.
-* The term `object` is used instead of `references`, because terms in Popolo are nouns, not verbs.

 <ul class="nav nav-tabs no-js">
   <li><a href="#motion-schema">JSON Schema</a></li>